kmesiab/go-policy-enforcer/OPERATORS.md

 - **Extensibility**: Operators are function-based, allowing easy extension.
 - **Simplicity**: Using function pointers for operator definitions simplifies the extension process.
 - **Reusability**: Operators use Go’s type assertion and reflection, handling various data types and making them versatile.

 ## File Structure

 Here is an overview of the core files associated with operators to guide new
 contributors:

-- `operators.go`: Contains predefined operators.
+-`operators.go`: Contains predefined operators and their implementations.
-- `operators_map.go`: Maintains the mapping between operator keys and their functions.
+-`operators_map.go`: Maintains the mapping between operator keys and their functions.
+This is where new operators are registered.
-- `custom_operators/`: Directory where custom operators should be created.
+-`custom_operators/`: Directory for custom operator implementations.
+Each operator should be in its own file.
-- `operators_test.go`: Houses test cases for validating operators.
+-`operators_test.go`: Contains comprehensive test cases for validating operator behavior and integration.

 ## Creating Custom Operators